 This picture shows four stories starting with the stacked rock structures on the valley floor.
 Two stories were built into the large L-shaped opening.
 Watch for the beam holes and compare against the previous picture for your accuracy in counting the levels.

 This shows all five stories.
 The recesses in the limestone cliff face start out as natural erosion from wind and water and then are enhanced by the people establishing dwellings.
 Some literature stated that the man enhanced tunnels are called cavates and are all very similar.
 They tend to be 10 feet deep.
+One more look from the far side of the loop.
+It is sooooo beautiful and hard to leave.

 This is an Internet picture from on top the castle.
 Isn't the valley below gorgeous!
 The waterway is Beaver Creek which flows into the Verde River.
 This community was estimated to have a population between 150-200 inhabitants.
 By 1200, communities extended all along the Verde River and its tributaries, which had floodplains for cultivating crops.
 These waterways were travel corridors, connecting an estimated 6,000 people in the valley to large populations to the northeast and south.
 Around 1300 the Verde Valley had at least 40 large villages of which the Montezuma's Well dwellings and Tuzigoot pueblo were part.
 More on those later!